GFrankenstein/gfrankenstein.github.io/about.md

 ---
 layout: page
-Title: About
+title: About
 ---

-This is the about page.
+This is an example page!

-- one
+It's very similar to a `post` layout, with the only difference that the publish date is not shown!

-- two
+Math:
-- three
+$\pi=3.1415926$